-You've purchased your pepper seeds, you have your growing supplies and now you just need to know when to plant your pepper seeds.
+You've purchased your pepper seeds or maybe even saved your own seeds.
+Now you just need to know when to plant them.

 This is crucial step before you attempt to germinate your seeds.
 It can make or break your season.